-- IEP Goals have been met.
-“IEP” stands for individual education program and it is what qualifies a student for speech therapy under the umbrella of “special education.”
+- “IEP” stands for individual education program.
+It is what qualifies a student for speech therapy.
+Speech therapy falls under the umbrella of “special education.”
 Your child is no longer eligible for speech therapy when their goals have been met.
 Although that’s a wonderful result of successful speech therapy, some parents cannot adjust to the idea their child will no longer receive speech therapy.
 Don’t be concerned!
 It’s a good thing.